 Learn About the Various Vein Conditions

-At the North Georgia Vein & Wellness we specialize in treating vein disorders because up to 60% of all Americans, suffer from some type of vein disease.
+At the North Georgia Vein & Aesthetics we specialize in treating vein disorders because up to 60% of all Americans, suffer from some type of vein disease.
 But, just because vein disorders are common doesn’t mean you shouldn’t worry about them.

 Varicose veins result from the pooling of blood caused by a decreased flow of blood to the heart from the leg veins.
 Spider veins are a type of varicose vein, with size being the main difference between the two.
 This venous condition can be attributed to a number of causes, including:

 - Trauma to the legs

 - Pressure on the legs from serious lifting, straining, coughing